sgorgun/real-numbers/README.md

 }
 ```

-_-0.000000000000000000000000000000000000000123_ and _-1.23E-40_ are the same numbers, but the last number is in [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).
+_-0.000000000000000000000000000000000000000123_ and _-1.23E-40_ are the same numbers, but the last number is written in [scientific notation](https://en.wikipedia.org/wiki/Scientific_notation).

 ![Scientific Notation](images/scientific-notation.png)

-After completing [ReturnFloat38](RealNumbers/Floats.cs#L49) navigate to [ReturnFloat38_ReturnsFloat](RealNumbers.Tests/FloatsTests.cs#L87) unit test and take a look at the float literal that unit tests uses for comparing with the method result.
+After completing the [ReturnFloat38](RealNumbers/Floats.cs#L49) method navigate to the [ReturnFloat38_ReturnsFloat](RealNumbers.Tests/FloatsTests.cs#L87) unit test and take a look at the float literal that unit tests uses for comparing with the method result.

-_1.04829482E+27_ is a scientific notation for _1,048,294,820,000,000,000,000,000,000_ number.
+_1.04829482E+27_ is a scientific notation for the _1,048,294,820,000,000,000,000,000,000_ number.
 This number does't equal to what you return from your _ReturnLongInteger38_ method.
 This happens because of the limitations of data format the program uses to store a floating-point number.
 The value is rounded automatically because the number is too huge.

 ![Truncate Float](images/float-truncate-1.png)

-The same is true for the number in [ReturnFloat39](RealNumbers/Floats.cs#L55) method.
+The same is true for the number in the [ReturnFloat39](RealNumbers/Floats.cs#L55) method.

 ![Truncate Float](images/float-truncate-2.png)

-Also, floating-point numbers has accuracy issues (see [Accuracy Problems](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems)), and floating-point operations cannot precisely represent true arithmetic operations.
+Also, floating-point numbers have accuracy issues (see [Accuracy Problems](https://en.wikipedia.org/wiki/Floating-point_arithmetic#Accuracy_problems)), and floating-point operations cannot precisely represent true arithmetic operations.

 ```cs
 public static float ReturnFloat310()